 1. Envision future scenarios.

-During acquisition negotiations in 2008, when it had leverage against the U.S. government, JPMorgan failed to negotiate for ironclad protection against potential liabilities at Bear Stearns and Washington Mutual.
+In another famous negotiation case, during acquisition negotiations in 2008, when it had leverage against the U.S. government, JPMorgan failed to negotiate for ironclad protection against potential liabilities at Bear Stearns and Washington Mutual.

 2. Take calculated risks.